nj4710/bmo/README.rst

 for bmo-web.vm pointing to 192.168.3.43

 After that, you should be able to visit http://bmo-web.vm/ from your browser.
-You can login to any account using the password 'vagrant01!'
+You can login as vagrant@bmo-web.vm with the password "vagrant01!" (without quotes).

 Making Changes and Seeing them
 ==============================